Published in ‘..the lives we live..’, Grangegorman Public Art in December 2020

 MADE AND CONSIDERED

-Foreword by Denis Byrne to solo exhibition Made and Considered, darc space, 26 Nth Gt Georges St, Dublin 1, 20 May – 17 June 2016
+Foreword by Architect Denis Byrne exhibition Made and Considered, darc space, 26 Nth Gt Georges St, Dublin 1, 20 May – 17 June 2016

 ‘Nothing, like something, happens anywhere.’
 Philip Larkin ‘I remember, I remember’